 - Step 3: How To Build A Better You After A Breakup

 - Step 4: How To Break No Contact

 - Step 5: How To Build Attraction With Your Ex

 - Step 6: How To Sustain Attraction With Your Ex

 What Are The Chances Of Getting Your Ex Back?

 Good To Great

-If your reasons for breaking up don’t include cheating, abuse, or any other toxic situation, there’s a pretty good chance that you can get things right the second time around.
+If your reasons for breaking up don’t include cheating, abuse, or any other toxic situation, there’s a pretty good chance that you can work on your relationship and get things right the second time around.